JujuJuhu/JujuJuhu/README.md

 - 👋 Hi, I’m @JujuJuhu
 - 👀 I’m interested in Food
-- 🌱 I’m currently learning JavaScript, C++, Python
+- 🌱 I’m currently learning Java, C++, Python, PHP
-- 💞️ I’m looking to collaborate on [not yet]
-- 📫 How to reach me jovita.khu@gmail.com

 <!---
 JujuJuhu/JujuJuhu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.